quaderno/quaderno-woocommerce/readme.txt

 = 1.23.10 – December 20, 2021 =
 * Improvement: unknow products are classified as goods
-* New: Support for WordPress 6.0
+* New: Support for WooCommerce 6.0

 = 1.23.9 – November 14, 2021 =
 * Improvement: delete tax ids validations from cache